 But we know that all positive integers are either primes or can be decomposed into a product of primes.
 This means that either Q must be prime or Q must be divisible by primes that are larger than Pn.

-Our assumption that Pn is the biggest prime has led us to a contradiction, this assumption must therefore be false, so there is no biggest prime.
+Our assumption that Pn is the biggest prime has led us to a contradiction, so this assumption must be false, so there is no biggest prime.

 The conjecture that every even number (greater than or equal to 6) can be written as the sum of two odd prime numbers.